-- have or have had problems with your blood cells including low blood cell counts, especially white blood cells - have or have had problems with your bone marrow - have or have had swollen lymph nodes (lymphadenopathy) - have or have had lymphoma - use insulin or a sulfonylurea - have or have had problems with your immune system (autoimmune disease) - have or have had problems with your pancreas (pancreatitis) - have high blood triglyceride levels - have any other medical conditions - are pregnant or plan to become pregnant.
+- have or have had problems with your blood cells including low blood cell counts, especially white blood cells - have or have had problems with your bone marrow - have or have had swollen lymph nodes (lymphadenopathy) - have or have had lymphoma - use insulin or a sulfonylurea - have or have had problems with your immune system (autoimmune disease) - have or have had problems with your pancreas (pancreatitis)

+- have high blood triglyceride levels - have any other medical conditions - are pregnant or plan to become pregnant.
 It is not known if MYALEPT will harm your unborn baby - If you become pregnant while using MYALEPT, talk to your healthcare provider about registering with a program to collect information about the outcomes of moms and babies exposed to MYALEPT during pregnancy.
-You can enroll in the MYALEPT program by calling 1-855-6MYALEPT. - are breastfeeding or plan to breastfeed.
-It is not known if MYALEPT passes into your breast milk.
-You and your healthcare provider should decide if you will take MYALEPT or breastfeed.
-You should not do both.
+You can enroll in the MYALEPT program by calling 1-855-669-2537. - are breastfeeding or plan to breastfeed.
+It is not known if MYALEPT passes into your breastmilk.
+Talk to your healthcare provider about the best way to feed your baby while taking MYALEPT.